cpt2004/IMS/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## NOTE : THIS PROJECT SERVES NO PRACTICAL PURPOSE AS OF NOW.
-I JUST MADE THIS TO LEARN NEXT.JS.
+I JUST MADE THIS TO TRY OUT NEXT.JS.
 FEEL FREE TO VISIT THE WEBSITE AND SHARE YOUR FEEDBACK

 [`Click Here`](https://student-ims.vercel.app/) to visit the website.

+##

 ## Getting Started